navilg/godaddy-ddns/README.md

 * Make sure to use --restart option while running docker run.
 This make sure container starts automatically when your machine boots up.

-* To add another dns in same machine (Max 5 recommended due to rate limitations), Run the same docker run command with different container name and other values.
+* To add another dns for same machine (Max 5 recommended due to rate limitations), Run the same docker run command with another container name and values.

 **Non-Docker way**

-* Required utility tools: curl and BASH.
+* Required tools: curl and BASH.
 Root/Sudo access required

 * Download installer script.